axis-tech/hasura-auto-tracker/README.md

 - Provide an extensible means of specifying custom relationship names

+- Execute collections of SQL scripts to enable database task automation during the build process

 - Integrate Hasura configuration into a continuous integration / delivery process

 # Proud Hasura Supporters